ta4j/ta4j-wiki/Forecast-Indicators.md

 - `MonteCarloReturnForecastIndicator` is unstable until both the state is stable and the configured return lookback is available.
 - With the default one-bar log return and default `lookbackBarCount(252)`, the standard Monte Carlo return forecast first becomes eligible at index `252` when all returns are valid.

-Undefined values can also occur after warm-up when:
+Unstable values can also occur after warm-up when:

 - A source price is zero, negative, `NaN`, or infinite.
 - A return in the required initialization window is invalid.
 - The historical lookback does not contain enough valid returns.
 - A price forecast cannot be converted because the decision-index price is invalid or non-positive.

-Always check `distribution.defined()` before reading summary values in reporting code.
-Point-forecast reducers return `NaN` for undefined distributions, which normal ta4j rules will treat as not satisfying comparisons.
+Always check `distribution.isStable()` before reading summary values in reporting code.
+Projection indicators return `NaN` for unstable distributions, which normal ta4j rules will treat as not satisfying comparisons.

 ## Avoiding Look-Ahead Bias